 Itasca, IL Trusts Attorneys

-Trusts are very useful tools for transferring assets from one person to another and can be an important part of a comprehensive estate plan.
+Estate planning involves more than just preparing a will, it involves protecting yourself and your legacy.
+Trusts are very useful tools for transferring assets from one person to another and are an important part of a comprehensive estate plan.
 There are a number of different types of trusts each with specific characteristics that can serve a purpose within an estate plan.

-- Irrevocable trusts – These types of trusts cannot be changed or modified once they are created but can be a valuable planning tool.
+- Irrevocable Trusts – These types of trusts cannot be changed or modified once they are created but can be a valuable planning tool.